Overview

 -

 Can I apply if I am already accredited as a counsellor or psychotherapist but want to upgrade my qualification?
-Applicants who are already accredited as a psychotherapist or counsellor with a recognised professional organisation and who have relevant educational achievements may apply to enter the programme at year two or year three, through submitting an additional Recognition of prior experience and learning (RPL) application.
+Applicants who already have accreditations as a psychotherapist or counsellor with a recognised professional organisation and who have relevant educational achievements may apply to enter the programme at year two or year three, through submitting an additional Recognition of prior experience and learning (RPL) application.
 The RPL application is submitted only after successful online application and interview for the MSc.
 However, it is important to closely review what is required in the RPL application form before submitting your online application to the MSc and to include in your personal statement your intention to apply to join the MSc in a later year through RPL, and on what grounds.
 The RPL form is available from the MSc programme administrator, Lilija Prialgauskiene (lilija.prialgauskiene@dcu.ie).

 -

 What are the fees and are there any additional costs?
-The programme fees are available at this link: https://www.dcu.ie/courses/postgraduate/school-nursing-psychotherapy-and-community-health/msc-psychotherapy#collapse-prospectus-requirements They are currently (2024-25) for those with EU Status €7,000 per annum and €13,400 per annum for those designated as non-EU Fee.
-These annual fees are set by the university and may be open to revision.
+The programme fees are available at this link: https://www.dcu.ie/courses/postgraduate/school-nursing-psychotherapy-and-community-health/msc-psychotherapy#collapse-prospectus-requirements These annual fees are set by the university and may be open to revision.
 There are additional costs for personal therapy and clinical supervision, as noted below.

 -